StianRampoldi/VLES_lagoon_ES/README.md

 The code is divided into four main sections:
-1. Preparation for the ODEsolver: in this section, the data are uploaded from the CSV files (`initialConditions.csv`, `forcings.csv`, `parameters.csv`, `reference.csv`, `timeSeries.csv`)
+1. Preparation for the ODEsolver: in this section, the data are uploaded from the CSV files contained in the folder "data" (`initialConditions.csv`, `forcings.csv`, `parameters.csv`, `references.csv`, `timeseries.csv`)
 2. Run the ODEsolver:
-  the results are saved as a data frame and printed on an xlsx file (they can alternative be plotted by uncommenting the section).
+  the results are saved as a data frame and printed on the VLESout.xlsx file (they can alternative be plotted by uncommenting the plot section).
 <img src="https://github.com/user-attachments/assets/d53d273e-ffae-492a-8a76-a4132104c63d" alt="OUTPUT-ode-SI" width=30%]>

 4. Preparation for the Morris test: